dadrian/dadrian.io/content/blog/posts/startup-math.md

 startup, the strike price and value of those options are based on the valuation of the company at the time that you join.
-Some people who took jobs with startups that offered stock worth a lot of money “on-paper” are realizing that the company is not able to reach the amount of growth required to sustain its valuation.
+Some people who took jobs with startups that offered stock worth a lot of money “on-paper” are realizing that the company is [not able to reach the amount of growth required][bolt-oops] to sustain its valuation.
 These companies will have to raise a down round or drastically cut costs in order to have enough runway to stay alive long enough to get revenue to a sustainable level, unless they can somehow find a greater fool to sell to at an even higher valuation.
 This may result in the stock becoming worth a lot less than it initially appeared.

 The loftier the goals of the startup and the better the economy, the longer an unrealistic disconnect between valuation and revenue can be maintained.
 Founders